RandyKLe/YummyNoodleBar/1/README.ftl.md

 ### Design your URLs

-The following URLs will give that functionality in a way that the user can easily use and return to :-
+The following URLs will give that functionality in a way that the user can easily use and return to:

 <table>
 <thead>